JimFowler/books/Books20/Tools/database/doc/database/source/questions.rst

   #.
 B, How many books for section S1 to S2 for interval I by year Y?

   #.
 B, How many books were published by P for the interval I by year?

+  #.
+B, Where did this piece of information come from?
+What is the reference
+     for this information?